 Object Oriented Programming is programming which is oriented around objects, thus taking advantage of Encapsulation, Polymorphism, and Inheritance to increase code reuse and decrease code maintenance.

-My first task was to take the framework that I had already developed in two prior languages and redevelop it in a third.
-I worked on the assumption that an OO language is exactly the same as a procedural language except for the addition of encapsulation, inheritance and polymorphism, so it was all down to how well I utilized these features which would tell if my efforts were successful or not.
-According to the above definition I reckoned that "success" would be directly related to how much reusable code I created, and one method of reusing code that is not available in a procedural language is inheritance.
-It was immediately obvious to me that in an application that communicates with objects (tables) in a database there should also be corresponding objects (classes) for each of those tables in the software.
-It was also immediately obvious that code that was common to every database table could be placed into an abstract table class and then inherited by every concrete table class.
+My first task was to take the framework that I had already developed in two prior languages (COBOL and UNIFACE) and redevelop it in PHP.
+I worked on the assumption that an OO language is exactly the same as a procedural language except for the addition of encapsulation, inheritance and polymorphism, so it was all down to how well I utilised these features which would tell if my efforts were successful or not.
+According to the above definition I reckoned that "success" would be directly related to how much reusable code I created and how easy it was to reuse it.

 My new framework, with its increased levels of reusability, allows me to create new application components at a much faster rate than either of its predecessors, and after using and enhancing it for over 15 years I can safely say that it is not at all difficult to maintain.
 Because of these results I deem my efforts to be a great success, so imagine my surprise when other developers keep telling me that my methods are wrong!
 They reach this amazing conclusion not by looking at the results which I achieve but by noticing that my methods are different from theirs.
 They are under the impression that as they were taught only one method that it must be the only method, the right method, and anything which does not conform to the "right" method, which does not obey the same set of rules, must automatically be "wrong".
 My methodology cannot be wrong for the simple reason that it works, and anyone should be able to tell you that anything that works cannot be wrong just as anything which does not work cannot be right.
 Instead of my methods being wrong because they follow a different set of rules I would say that the superior results which I achieve point to their methods being wrong.
 Inferior results are produced by inferior methods which in turn are caused by following inferior rules.
 In other words their methods are RUBBISH!